amritab1/node-worker-threads/README.md

 # Use of worker threads for CPU intensive tasks
-# Author: Amrita Bhatti